kstenerud/streamux/streamux-specification.md

 #### `_`

-The optional filler field is available to aid in thwarting traffic analysis, and implementations are encouraged to add a random amount of "filler" data to OOB messages if encryption is used.
+This optional filler field is available to aid in thwarting traffic analysis, and implementations are encouraged to add a random amount of "filler" data to OOB messages if encryption is used.
 The receiving peer must discard this field if encountered.

 ### OOB Message Types

 The following OOB message types must be present in Streamux based protocols.
-You are free to add other OOB message types needed by your protocol, and to add additional fields to existing types.
+You are free to add other OOB message types needed by your protocol or add additional fields to existing types.

 #### `ping` Message